cnmprfx/Dark_Specter/README.md

-# 🕵️‍♂️ Dark Spectre - Tor Keyword Hunter
+# 🕵️‍♂️ Dark Specter - Tor Keyword Hunter

-**Dark Spectre** is a high-performance, multithreaded crawler for the Tor/Darknet and regular web, designed to search for specific words or phrases, capture screenshots, and optionally authenticate to sites that require login.
+**Dark Specter** is a high-performance, multithreaded crawler for the Tor/Darknet and regular web, designed to search for specific words or phrases, capture screenshots, and optionally authenticate to sites that require login.
 It is optimized for OPSEC, large-scale scraping, and investigative workflows.

 ---